Measurements of the groomed and ungroomed jet angularities in pp collisions at $\sqrt{s} = 5.02$ TeV: Results and discussion

 The ungroomed jet angularity distributions are shown in Fig. \ref{fig:ang-1} and Fig.~\ref{fig:ang-2} for $R=0.4$ and $R=0.2$, respectively.
 By the definitions given in Eq.~\ref{eq:7}, these distributions are all normalized to unity.
 As $\alpha$ increases, the distributions skew towards small $\ang$, since $\theta_i$ is smaller than unity.
 For larger $R$, the distributions are narrower than for smaller $R$, as expected due to the collinear nature of jet fragmentation.
 For small $R$ and low \pTchjet{} there is a visible peak at $\ang=0$, which is due to single particle jets.
-These distributions are compared to PYTHIA8 Monash 2013~\cite{pythia, Skands_2014} and Herwig7 (default tune)~\cite{B_hr_2008,Bellm:2015jjp}, showing deviations up to approximately $+50\% (-30\%)$.
+These distributions are compared to PYTHIA8 Monash 2013~\cite{pythia, Skands_2014} and Herwig7 (default tune)~\cite{B_hr_2008,Bellm:2015jjp} from truth-level projections of the respective response matrices, with jet reconstruction assigning tracks the $\pi^\pm$ meson mass as in the measured data.
+These comparisons show deviations up to approximately $+50\% (-30\%)$.
 The largest deviations are for small values of \ang{}, where nonperturbative physics becomes significant (see Sec.~\ref{sect:calc} for discussion).

 The groomed jet angularity distributions for $\zcut=0.2$ and $\betasd=0$ are shown in Fig.~\ref{fig:angsd-1} for $R=0.4$ and Fig.~\ref{fig:angsd-2} for $R=0.2$.
 Note that these distributions are shown on a logarithmic scale due to the distributions being more strongly peaked and falling faster with \ang{} as compared to the ungroomed distributions.
 The groomed jet angularities have significantly smaller values than the ungroomed jet angularities, due to the removal of soft wide-angle radiation.
 The fraction of ``untagged'' jets, those that do not contain a splitting which passes the Soft Drop condition, ranges from 10 to 12\%.
 Unlike the ungroomed jet angularities, which are normalized to unity, the groomed jet angularities are normalized to the Soft Drop tagging fraction.
 Since the tagging rate is fairly large, the measured distributions are therefore normalized close to unity.
 PYTHIA and Herwig describe the groomed jet angularities slightly better than the ungroomed jet angularities, with most deviations seen in the ungroomed distributions improving by 10--20\% in the groomed case.
 Comparing to the two MC generators, the data are in slightly better agreement with Herwig7 than with PYTHIA8, especially for $R=0.4$.